FRRouting/frr/doc/user/snmp.rst

 The AgentX protocol can be transported over a Unix socket or using TCP or UDP.
 It usually defaults to a Unix socket and depends on how NetSNMP was built.
-If need to configure Frr to use another transport, you can configure it through `/etc/snmp/frr.conf`:
+If need to configure FRR to use another transport, you can configure it through `/etc/snmp/frr.conf`:

 ::